HISTORY OF PASCO COUNTY

 • Della Gillett

-JAMES McNEIL (born, 1843) was born in Marion County on June 21, 1843, according to his confederate pension application.
+JAMES McNEILL (1843-1922) was born in Marion County on June 21, 1843, according to his confederate pension application.
 He was a veteran of the Civil War, 1st Cavalry Regiment, Florida Infantry.
 The 1870 census for Anclote shows James McNeil, age 25, a farmer, with Martha, 21, John, 3, and Donald J. 3/12, and John Southern, Amelia and Amelia Ann residing in the same household.
 They are listed immediately after Samuel H. Stevenson.
 The 1880 Hernando County census shows McNeil was a widowed school teacher.
 It shows a son J. S. McNeil, age 12, and a daughter M. J. McNeil, age 8, both attending school.
 In November 1882 McNeil purchased property in S 6, T 26S, R 17E, east of what is now New Port Richey.
 His property is located in Jay B. Starkey Wilderness Park.
 According to a sign posted there, he and his wife Martha and three children lived in a small log cabin and farmed the land.
 The remains of a well, animal pens, a cabin, and a family grave can be seen today.
 Minutes of the Pasco County school board from Aug.
 8, 1889, show James McNeil as the teacher at the Baillie School.
 School board minutes of Aug.
 21, 1890, indicate McNeill resigned as Supervisor of School No. 25 and was replaced by W. J. Baillie.
 His confederate pension application in 1905 shows that he had one son and two daughters at that time.
-He is buried in an unmarked grave at East Elfers Cemetery.
+He died on Oct.
+4, 1922, and according to his obituary he was 83 years old.
+He is buried at East Elfers Cemetery.
+He was survived by a sister, a son, J. S. McNeil of Jasper and a daughter, Mrs. Harvey Osborne, of Dade City.
+(His name is spelled McNeil in some records, but his signatures on his Florida Confederate Pension Application have the spelling McNeill.)

 Thomas Meighan THOMAS MEIGHAN (1879-1936), a noted star of silent films, had a winter home in New Port Richey during the boom years.
 He intended to make movies here.
 A theater which opened in New Port Richey in 1926 was named for him.
+He was among the dignitaries present for the dedication of the new Main Street bridge in 1927 (picture).
 A brochure prepared for the later sale of his home indicated it had 13 rooms (4 master bedrooms, 4 1/2 baths, 3 servants' bedrooms, 3 baths).
 The swimming pool was 60 by 33 feet with a bath house with covered patio and two dressing rooms, each containing a toilet and shower.
 The property was 4.15 acres, with 683 feet of frontage on the river and 641 feet of road frontage.
 The New Port Richey Press reported on Jan.
 20, 1928, that Meighan was in town inspecting the construction of his 16-room home at Jasmin Point, which was scheduled for completion by Feb.
 15. Meighan was born in Pittsburgh and died in Great Neck, N. Y. His brother was architect James Meighan, who donated the land on which the Hacienda Hotel was built.

-FREDERICK MEYER (born, 1819) and his brother Franklin B. founded the community of Anclote in 1867, building log cabins about 100 yards west of the present Anclote Cemetery on property they purchased from Captain Hope.
+FREDERICK MEYER (1819-1869) and his brother Franklin B. founded the community of Anclote in 1867, building log cabins about 100 yards west of the present Anclote Cemetery on property they purchased from Captain Hope.

 PHILIP CABEL MICKLER (1868-1942) represented Pasco County in the state legislature and was identified with the development of the cattle industry in Pasco County.
 He was born in Lake City on Feb.
 17, 1868, and came to Pasco County "fifty-five years ago," according to his obituary.
 He was married to Mrs. Lizzie A. Mickler.
 Their children included two sons, J. E. of Lacoochee and C. P. of Trilby, and two daughters, Mrs. Lester Crum of Miami and Mrs. Arthur Dees of Trilby.